MarcoDiMarek/Diskeyes-.NetCore-WPF/README.md

 ## Query
 *Query* holds static references to Vocabulary objects.
+*Query* can be passed query parsers and tokenizers for each possible search field.
+E.g., actors are tokenized by commas and a movie title by spaces.
 *Query* separates a text entry into search fields and assigns indices to be looked-up.
+A query example: **Raider actors(NOT Angelina Jolie)**

 ## UI - plans and mock-ups
+No data processing on the UI thread.
+UI reacts to events and stays as separate from the core logic as possible.
+UI can call public methods of the database, but no workarounds should ever be made to allow direct access to *Table* or *Column* instances.

 ## Guidelines
 The essential functionality should keep using a high level of abstraction, which can be modified/extended by other classes.